felleslosninger/eidas-demo-countries/README.md

 ```
 This will run two docker services each with a tomcat instance with all the six EU-war files deployed for running demo country.

-To test go to: http://localhost:8080/SP
+To test go to: http://eidas-demo-ca:8080/SP
 and choose SP Country: CA and Citizen Country: CB.
+Then select "Do not request" in section "Requested core attributes" and show natural person and click as optional the 4 required attributes.
+Then next until reach idp.
 Users are listed in <tomcat>/eu-config/idp/user.properties folder in the docker container on format <username>=<passord>.
 You may start with dim=dim.

 Country CA is on port 8080 and Country CB is on port 8081.